nicolasviola/afip-helper/readme.md

 # afip-helper

 Automation bot to create invoice in the AFIP system.
 This system is only designed to:
-* Create generic type C invoices to final consumers.
+* Create generic invoices to final consumers.
 * To pay in cash.

 ## Installation